 The benefits of castrating your buckling goats

 Second, bucklings that have not been castrated are required to have their own living space.
 The reason being is because bucklings tend to be a little aggressive and can pose a threat not only to children but also the other goats as well.
-This is especially true during breeding season.
+This is especially true during the breeding season.
 By castrating a buckling, you’ll get rid of the aggressive behavior.
-This in return will allow you to save space by letting the wether goats roam with the other goats.
+This, in return, will allow you to save space by letting the wether goats roam with the other goats.

-Third, during breeding season, bucklings tend to urinate all over themselves and even have scent glands that put out an aroma which attracts does.
-The problems is, most people find this scent to be very unpleasant and hard to live with.
+Third, during the breeding season, bucklings tend to urinate all over themselves and even have scent glands that put out an aroma that attracts does.
+The problem is, most people find this scent to be very unpleasant and hard to live with.
 On a windy day, the odor can even travel long distances and potentially annoy your neighbors.

 The benefits of owning wether goats

 Another benefit of owning a wether goat is their ability to clear unwanted vegetation.
-This includes weeds, grass, bushes, twigs, and other plant like.
-Not only will they remove all your unwanted vegetation, they can also consume several square feet of plant life in a very short period.
+This includes weeds, grass, bushes, twigs, and other plant-like.
+Not only will they remove all your unwanted vegetation, but they can also consume several square feet of plant life in a very short period.
 Hate to mow your lawn?
 Invest in a few wether goats.